kinobii/kinostore/README.md

 ### 2️⃣ **Connect via SSH from Terminal**
    - Open your terminal.
 Make sure you are in the directory where your .pem file is located, for an easier way to SSH into your virtual Machine.
-The .pem file should be in the Downloads directory, so change your directory to Downloads.
+I can find the .pem file in the Downloads directory, so the directory was changed to Downloads.
 ```bash
 cd Downloads
 ```
-By doing this, you won't have to write down the path to your pem file, which can be a longer command and can be confusing or cause a typo.
+By doing this, I won't have to write down the path to the .pem file, which can be a longer command and can be confusing or cause a typo.

-Use the following command to set the file’s permissions to read-only for the owner, and no permissions for anyone else.
+The following command was used to set the file’s permissions to read-only for the owner, and no permissions for anyone else.
 ```bash
 chmod 400 kinokey.pem
 ```
-SSH into your VM
+SSH into the VM
 ```bash
 ssh -i kinokey.pem ubuntu@3.27.61.53
 ```